This river is one of the cleanest streams in southeastern Wisconsin.

 Development of conservation partnerships that leverage conservation activities throughout the watershed.
 Land acquisition from willing sellers and generous donors.
 Conservation easements (voluntary legal agreements that protect the conservation value of a piece of land by permanently limiting its present and future uses while keeping it in private ownership).
 Land management, such as burn workshops.

 We work with partners as part of the Mukwonago River Initiative—a group of about 20 organizations, individuals and state and local agency representatives—to identify threats to the watershed and coordinate our efforts to address those threats.
 The shared knowledge of the partners is one of the strengths the group leverages to be successful.
-We’ve compiled this shared knowledge—useful documents, datasets, photos, stories and other information that pertains to the Mukwonago River Watershed—into a database to serve as an index of works on the watershed.
-You can find it on Conservation Gateway at this link.
+We’ve compiled this shared knowledgeinto a database.
+Get useful documents, datasets, photos, stories and other information about the Mukwonago River Watershed.